OpenVidu/openvidu-loadtest/browser-emulator/README.md

 		- The audio file has to have the following name: `fakeaudio.wav`.
 	Alternatively you can use our already preprocessed videos that can be downloaded using the *download_mediafiles.sh* script.
 These have 1 secvond of padding and 5 seconds of cut video.

 For the purpose of running the QoE Analysis, for each user pair 2 videos will be recorded during the run, one recording what the first user is receiving from the second and viceversa.
-These videos will be uploaded to S3 when [Delete all participant](#delete-participants) is run.
+These videos will be uploaded to S3 or Minio when [Delete all participant](#delete-participants) is run.
 These recordings will be called individual recordings.

 When running [Initialize instance](#initialize-instance), you can add the property `"qoeAnalysis"` to the body, an object with the following options:
 	- enabled: defaults `false`, setting this to true will enable the individual recordings.